WeTechHK/Universal-BCOS-DOC/source/develop/upgrading/index.md

 ---
 title: Upgrading smart contracts
-description: An overview of upgrade patterns for Ethereum smart contracts
+description: An overview of upgrade patterns for Universal BCOS smart contracts
 lang: en
 ---

-Smart contracts on Ethereum are self-executing programs that run in the Ethereum Virtual Machine (EVM).
+Smart contracts on Universal BCOS are self-executing programs that run in the Universal BCOS Virtual Machine (EVM).
 These programs are immutable by design, which prevents any updates to the business logic once the contract is deployed.

 While immutability is necessary for trustlessness, decentralization, and security of smart contracts, it may be a drawback in certain cases.
 For instance, immutable code can make it impossible for developers to fix vulnerable contracts.